velizar92/SQLRelationsLab/README.md

 The repository contains multiple database schemas, each with a unique set of tables and relationships.
 These schemas are designed to cover a wide range of scenarios and use cases, providing a comprehensive learning experience.

 ## Database Schemas
-Library System: A database schema for managing a library, including tables for authors, books, publishers, members, loans, categories, and events.
+1. Library System: A database schema for managing a library, including tables for authors, books, publishers, members, loans, categories, and events.
+2. ECommerce System: A database schema for managing a e-shop, including tables for products, orders, users, categories, paymentdetails and orderdetails.

 Each schema includes: